The forecourt at Trewint had been abandoned since the 2000s, but it reopened in June 2021.

 Trivia and Design

-There are records of Trewint Garage going back to 1949, when it was positioned on the old, single carriageway A30.
+There are records of Trewint Garage going back to the early 1930s, when it was positioned on the old, single carriageway A30.
 It became derelict in the 2000s.
 The sales shop was a converted dwelling, and a converted bus trades in the car park as a takeaway and sit-down diner.
 There had been plans to add a restaurant, toilets and picnic area in 1988.

 The wider site is much larger, and has been used as HGV parking in the past, where it was advertised as 'Trewint Truck Stop'.
 The main building was also a 13 bedroom hotel.